isomerpages/nlb-photo-exhibition-chi/_all-walks-of-life/1-people-at-play.md

 <div>Lee Brothers Studio Collection, courtesy of National Archives of Singapore</div>
 <div>19980002860 – 0093</div>
 </div>
 Being a tropical island, it is no surprise that swimming and beach-going became a popular leisure activity in Singapore.
-To cater for recreation, hoteliers and wealthy families built seaside bungalows along Singapore’s scenic eastern coasts.
-These resorts often had bathing pagars, which is an area enclosed by fences extending from the shore to the sea for swimming.
+To cater for recreation, hoteliers and wealthy families built seaside bungalows along Singapore’s scenic eastern coast.
+These resorts often had a bathing _pagar_, which is an enclosed area extending from the shore to the sea for swimming.
 <p></p>
 <p></p>
 <hr>